• Skip to primary navigation

 • Chilli - Some slices of red chilli added just before serving add real kick of heat.
 You could chop them up and mix them in, but we prefer to make them visible on top so they can be picked off for those that don't like spice.

-How to make Asian slaw - Step by step
+How to Make Asian Slaw - Step by Step

-One: Using the grater attachment of a food processor, feed the carrots, cabbage and apple through the food shoot and use the food pusher to make sure they all go through.
+One: Using the grater attachment of a food processor, feed the carrots, cabbage and apple through the food chute and use the food pusher to make sure they all go through.
 You could thinly slice everything instead.
 Add to a large bowl.

 A large bowl containing grated carrot, red cabbage and apple.